 Treating dandruff is one thing, but preventing it altogether is another.
 Keeping flakes from happening in the first place is all about scalp health.
 You need to give it the right amount of moisture and maintain balanced pH levels to keep dandruff at bay.

-- If you’re experiencing flakes and itching, try switching to a product with naturally derived ingredients so no harsh chemicals can throw off your scalp off balance and cause irritation.
+- If you’re experiencing flakes and itching, try switching to a product with clean ingredients so no harsh chemicals can throw off your scalp off balance and cause irritation.

 - Use a dandruff shampoo or a shampoo with Tea Tree Oil on an ongoing basis to help prevent flakes by returning balance to the scalp and maintaining the proper oil and moisture levels.